shadowoffice/MV_Online/server/READMEs/servers.md

 Who to config servers.js

 1. Variable call
  1.its variable called on header on servers.js

 2. Router
-2.setting router for your api add line of API your desire. you can add save system here
+ 2.setting router for your api add line of API your desire.
+ 2.you can add save system here

 exemple app.use('/cloudsave',require('./api_routes/cloudsave.js'));